i Legislation, policy and practices

 - transactions that do not meet the requirements for notification under UK or EU merger control law but raise special public interest considerations (known as special public interest cases): a special public interest intervention notice is issued in such circumstances, under Section 59 of the Enterprise Act.

-Special public interest mergers are narrowly defined and limited to certain mergers in the newspaper and broadcasting sectors, and mergers involving certain government contractors or subcontractors who hold or receive confidential information or material relating to defence.20 Such cases are rare, this provision only having been used twice under the Enterprise Act to date, both of which were in the defence sector.21
+Special public interest mergers are narrowly defined and limited to certain mergers in the newspaper and broadcasting sectors, and mergers involving certain government contractors or subcontractors who hold or receive confidential information or material relating to defence.17 Cases of this kind are rare, this provision only having been used twice under the Enterprise Act to date, both of which were in the defence sector.18

 For both public interest cases and special public interest cases, the public interest considerations on which the Secretary of State may rely to justify intervention are set out in the Enterprise Act, and include: